South Carolina Department of Natural Resources

 Hours of Operation

-Heritage preserves are open for public use from one hour before sunrise to one hour after sunset.
+Savannah River Bluffs Heritage Preserve is open for public use from one hour before sunrise to one hour after sunset.
+The parking lot gate at Savannah River Bluffs Heritage Preserve will now be closed during non-use hours.

 Activities / Facilities